Duncan Taylor (rugby union)

-Duncan Taylor (born 5 September 1989) is a Scottish Rugby Union player.
-His regular playing position is centre.
-He plays for Saracens in the English Premiership.
+Duncan Taylor (born 5 September 1989) is a Scottish retired professional rugby union player.
+His regular playing position was centre.
+He played for Saracens in Premiership Rugby between 2012 and 2023, during this period the club won several Premiership's and three European Cups.

 Early life and education

 Taylor travelled extensively during his childhood and lived in England, Scotland and Australia.
 He qualifies for Scotland through his Scottish parents.

 Taylor was educated at Davidson Mains Primary School in Edinburgh, Olney Middle School (playing rugby for Olney RFC), Davidson School in Sydney, Australia (playing for Garigal RFC), a return to Olney Middle School, then Ousedale School in Newport Pagnell.